QTM 305What can Women do in Christian Ministry

-Walk into a church today and one visual signal stands out immediately: is there a woman in the pulpit, or not?
-That single detail often signals how that community understands Scripture on gender and authority.
-It has become one of the most visible fault lines in modern Christendom, separating denominations not just by practice, but by their fundamental approach to the Biblical text.
+What can women do in Christian ministry?
+Walk into a church today and one thing often stands out: is there a woman in the pulpit, or not?
+That detail often signals how that community reads the Bible on gender and authority.
+It has become one of the most visible divides in modern Christianity, separating denominations by practice and by how they read the biblical text.

-We invite you to adopt this same posture: examine the logs yourself.
+We invite you to do the same: examine the text yourself.

-To distinguish raw data from inference, we use the legend above: Explicit (direct quotation from the Source Code), Inference (logical conclusion), and Contextual (historical/cultural data).
+We use the labels above: Explicit (direct quote from the Bible), Inference (logical conclusion), and Contextual (historical or cultural background).

-On one side: the Restriction Protocols—explicit command lines in Paul's letters:
+On one side: restriction—clear commands in Paul's letters:

 - 1 Timothy 2:12 [E]: “I do not permit a woman to teach or to assume authority over a man; she must be quiet.”